 This is a partial Chuang Tzu in the translation of Dr. Lin Yutang, somewhat modernised.
-I have added some comments.
+Some comments are added.

 Lin considers Chuangtse (c.
 369 BCE – 286 BCE) the greatest prose writer of the Chou [Zhou] Dynasty (1050-256 BC).
 This position rests both on his brilliant style and the depth of his thought, Lin asserts - also telling that people may read Chuang Tzu as literature, and that his mysticism will charm some: